No Pre-Licensing Required — No Fingerprinting Required

 💡 Prometric Exam Tips

 Bring two valid government-issued IDs — at least one must have a photo and signature.
 You receive your score report immediately upon completing the exam.
 If you fail, there's no mandatory waiting period — you can reschedule and retake immediately, but each attempt requires a new $39 (or $49) exam fee.
-MA does not require pre-licensing hours, but candidates who study with a structured prep course significantly outperform those who self-study alone.
+MA does not require pre-licensing hours; candidates should choose a study plan that fits their background and schedule.

 How Long Does It Take to Get a Massachusetts Insurance License?